k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crystal chests were affected by teleportation spell/wand
 - Small tweak to latest malediction
 - Fix: #wizidentify and inventory weight display
+- Priests are penalized for firing/throwing edged weapons and landing a hit